RaijmakersH/az900-labs/Instructions/Walkthroughs/01-Create a virtual machine.md

     Install-WindowsFeature -name Web-Server -IncludeManagementTools
     ```

-3. When completed there will be a prompt stating **Success** with a value **True**.
+3. When completed, a prompt will state **Success** with a value **True**.
 You do not need to restart the virtual machine to complete the installation.
 Close the RDP connection to the VM by clicking the **x** at the right side of the virtual machine blue bar.

     ![Screenshot of the windows PowerShell command prompt with the command Install-WindowsFeature -name Web-Server -IncludeManagementTools successfully completed and output stating it was successful.](../images/0106.png)